MarchandAlain/Whand/README.txt

 lever_pressed: pin(2)                       # definition of "lever_pressed": link to hardware input port 2

-To set up and test a working version, see WHAND USER MANUAL.docx A complete (if somewhat technical) description of the language is given in WHAND REFERENCE MANUAL.docx Whand is written in Python and is open source.
+To set up and test a working version, see WHAND USER MANUAL.docx Some of the characteristics of Whand are described in Introduction to Whand.ppt A complete (if somewhat technical) description of the language is given in WHAND REFERENCE MANUAL.docx Whand is written in Python and is open source.
 A Python module named whand_drive.py contains all functions that need to be adapted to each type of hardware.